tsgates/arch-wiki-markdown/wiki/MSI_Wind_U120.md

 > Touchpad

-For touchpad functionality, install the Synaptics touchpad drivers as per the Beginners Guide and Touchpad Synaptics articles.
+For touchpad functionality, install the Synaptics touchpad drivers as per the Beginners' guide and Touchpad Synaptics articles.

 > Hotkeys